Having great credit allows you to apply for all of the

 The shopping cart trick is a method to get a retailer’s website to give you a pre-approved credit card offer during the checkout process.
 Not every retailer’s website offers this backdoor way of obtaining a new credit card, but there are plenty that do.

 Best of all, these aren’t random stores that you would never shop at.
 Many of these stores are places that you probably shop at anyway.
 So you’ll also get the added bonus of coupons, discounts and promotional offers to save even more money.

 Who Should Use the Shopping Cart Trick?

-The shopping cart trick is for people who have a hard time getting approved for the best credit cards.
-You should consider this strategy if you have:
+The shopping cart trick is for people who have a hard time getting approved for the

 - A low credit score

 - A negative credit history or no history

 In short, these are store credit cards for bad credit.
 If you have a great credit score, you should consider applying for one of the best travel rewards credit cards.

 A soft credit pull is when a company looks at your credit report but does not perform a complete inquiry.
 The information provided is limited but is enough for them to make a decision.